SDooman/bootstrap-data-1/unit_2/unit_2.md

 (in chronological order).
 But what if we want to read the presidents in the opposite order?

+When a table is ordered, it's easier to search for particular values.
+For example, it's way easier to find the food with the highest **sodium** value it the `nutrition-table` is in descending order by **sodium**.

 Pyret lets you change the order of a table's rows with the `order` expression.
-For example, the code below will create a table listing the presidents in reverse chronological order:
+For example, the code below will create a table listing the foods by **sodium** value in descending order:

 ```
-reverse-chronological = order presidents-table:
+sodium-ordered = order nutrition-table:
-  presidency descending
+  sodium descending
 end
 ```

-Here, presidents that have larger values in the **presidency** column will be closer to the top, and presidents with smaller values in the **presidency** column will be closer to the bottom.
-Ordering is different from selecting in that ordering doesn't change/remove any of the values within the rows:  for example, the row with Barack Obama still has presidency value 44, party value "Democratic", and home-state value "Illinois".
+Here, foods that have larger values in the **sodium** column will be closer to the top, and foods with smaller values in the **sodium** column will be closer to the bottom.
+Ordering is different from selecting in that ordering doesn't change/remove any of the values within the rows:  for example, the row for Hamburger still has a serving sice of 98g, has 240 calories, etc.

-This command orders the table by numerical values in the presidency column.
+This command orders the table by numerical values in the sodium column.
 We can also order the table by string values: *ascending* corresponds to alphabetical, and *descending* corresponds to reverse alphabetical.
+The following code creates two tables; one that orders the presidents by name alphabetically, and another that orders the presidents in reverse alphabetical order.

 ```
 alphabetical-names = order presidents-table: